ibm-cloud-docs/Cloudant/api/creating_views.md

 corresponding reduce values then caches these values inside each of the B-tree node pointers.
 Now,
 {{site.data.keyword.cloudant_short_notm}} can reuse
-educed values when updating the B-tree.
+reduced values when updating the B-tree.
 You must pay attention to the amount of data that is returned from reduce functions.

 It is best that the size of your returned data set stays small and grows no